 Plastic polishes are useful items to remove scratches from pickguards.
 Still, other people may use different options.
 Soaking your pickguard in warm water solution or vinegar before cleaning can also help.
 Most people still use plastic polish.

 Novus plastic polish is a great help.
 Most of my fellow guitarists use this polish while cleaning.
 You can save yourself the trouble and get a new pickguard.
-But as it is difficult to get a new pickguard every time scratches appear.
+But it is difficult to get a new pickguard every time scratches appear.
 So, you should know how to take proper care of your instrument.
 Use a cotton or silk cloth while cleaning.
 Do not use fabrics with rough edges.

 Is It Okay Not to Have a Pickguard?